project-bluebird/dodo/Specification.md

 **Return value:** A boolean, `TRUE` indicates success.

-**Description:** Inititate a new aircraft in the simulation at the given position, heading and speed.
+**Description:** Initiate a new aircraft in the simulation at the given position, heading and speed.

-## Get aircraft position
+### Get aircraft position

 **Function name:** `aircraft_position`

 **Parameters:**
-- `aircraft_id`: Optional string or vector of strings indicating aircraft IDs.
-Can also pass string `all`.
+- `aircraft_id`: Optional string `all` or single aircraft ID.
+For the BlueSky simulator, this has to be at least three characters.

 **Return value:** Dataframe indexed by aircraft ID with columns:
   - `aircraft_id`: A string aircraft identifier.